kmadisa/lmc-base-classes/README.md

 ## Version History

 #### 0.6.1
-- Add ON state to SKABaseDeviceStateModel
+- Add ON state to SKABaseDeviceStateModel.
-- Move On() and Off() commands to SKABaseDevice
+- Move On() and Off() commands to SKABaseDevice.
-- Add event pushing for device state, admin mode and obs state
+- Add event pushing for device state, device status, admin mode and obs state (change and archive events).

 #### 0.6.0
 - Breaking change: State management